KANDERKJ/python_basics/calculator.md

 ## FUNCTIONS CHALLENGE
 ### Make a calculator that takes two integers and adds/subtracts/divides/multiplies them!

-0. Create a FUNCTION which accepts three arguments:
+0. Use FUNCTIONS to create a calculator!
+Your script must accept the following user input:

   • a float/integer